|

 geographical features because of the large variety of material types swept with currents,

-storms impacted, twisted and torn by tectonic movements and sliced by multitudes of
+violent storms, shattering tectonic movements and sliced by multitudes of

 purging rivers .